 - A juvenile has the right to a jury trial during the adjudication phase.

 Don’t Wait!
-Call the Law Office of Paul Darrow Today
+Call the Darrow Law Firm, P.C.
+Today

 You should be aware that the juvenile court system tends to move much more quickly than the adult court system, so it is important that you do not delay in hiring a juvenile appeals attorney to represent your child’s legal interests.
 Call Houston juvenile appeals attorney Paul Darrow today.

-Paul’s experience as a former prosecutor brings a wealth of experience to his practice as a juvenile appeals attorney and gives him the advantage when it comes to achieving results for his clients.
-If your child has been wrongfully convicted and needs an appeals attorney, the Darrow Law Firm P.C. is the best one to have on your legal defense team.
+Paul’s experience as a former prosecutor brings a wealth of experience to his practice as a juvenile appeals attorney and he uses this knowledge and experience to fight for his clients.
+If your child has been wrongfully convicted and needs an appeals attorney, call the Darrow Law Firm P.C. today to set up a free consultation!